Middle East Studies Assoc Of North

 How does Middle East Studies Assoc Of North spend its money?

 Middle East Studies Assoc Of North directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Middle East Studies Assoc Of North tax-deductible?